Last revision: August 24, 2025 10:03:pm est

 When you are whole, you learn from pain.
 If you make a mistake, you face the consequences, adjust your behavior, and grow.
 This is the foundation of maturity.

-When you cling to delusions, blame external factors, and refuse responsibility for your suffering, you unknowingly continue to abuse yourself, never recognizing the real source of your pain.
+When you cling to delusions as a coping mechanism, blame external factors, and refuse responsibility for your own suffering, you unknowingly continue to abuse yourself, never recognizing the real source of your pain.
 You repeat destructive behaviors while remaining blind to their true consequences.

 This confusion escalates into overwhelming hopelessness and despair as you feel as though the world is crushing you, and only you.

-The cycle repeats endlessly, solidifying your imaginary abuser, plunging you deeper into misery and mental illness.
-Each repetition reinforces the very delusions that trapped you as you externalize blame—until you no longer understand how you got there or how to escape.
+This cycle repeats endlessly, solidifying your imaginary abuser, plunging you deeper into misery and mental illness.
+Each repetition reinforces the very delusions that trapped you as you externalize blame, until you no longer understand how you got there or how to escape.

 Desperation: When Pain Becomes Dangerous

-Driven by a primal fear to reduce anxiety and restore a sense of safety, people begin to grasp at anything—validation, addiction, toxic relationships, perversion, even violence.
-These desperate attempts to escape pain may seem irrational or self-destructive to others, but from inside a distorted mind, they feel absolutely necessary.
+Driven by a primal fear to reduce anxiety and restore a sense of safety, people begin to grasp at anything, validation, addiction, toxic relationships, perversion, even violence.
+These desperate attempts to escape pain may seem irrational or self-destructive to others, but from inside a distorted mind, they feel like survival.

-A person caught in the trauma cycle rejects help, lashes out at those who try to reach them, and sees danger where none exists.
-The very people trying to help—the ones who care—are often misperceived as threats attempting to take away the last bits of control or comfort.
+A person caught in the trauma cycle rejects help, lashes out at those who try to reach them, and sees danger where none exist.
+The very people trying to help, the ones who care, are often perceived as threats attempting to take away the last bits of control or comfort.

 Narcissism: When Self-Love Becomes Mental Illness

-Narcissism is not an insult—it is a mental illness born from the normalization and acceptance of abuse.
+Narcissism is not an insult, it's being so consumed by your own suffering that you can no longer see the source of your suffering, or the pain you cause others.
 When the suffering of past experiences becomes overwhelming, the mind instinctively shifts into survival mode.
 It builds delusions to shield you from unbearable feelings of insignificance, shame, and helplessness.

 This distortion is a primal defense mechanism.
-Narcissism compels you to control how others perceive you, turning relationships into transactions—interactions into performances.
 Driven by a deep fear of being invisible or unworthy, you endlessly chase reassurance, praise, and acknowledgment, constructing a fragile illusion of stability.

 But the tragic irony is that narcissism blocks real connection.
-By obsessively prioritizing your own needs, you unknowingly hurt others and push them away—deepening your isolation and reinforcing the very fears that created your narcissism in the first place.
+By being obsessed with your own suffering, you unknowingly hurt others and push them away, deepening your isolation and reinforcing the very fears that created your narcissism in the first place.

 Simply deciding to be more social isn't enough.

-If you don’t understand your own well-being—and the emotional state of others—you will unintentionally cross boundaries, hurt people, or allow yourself to be mistreated.
-These painful interactions only reinforce the same fears that made socializing feel unsafe to begin with, leaving you more insecure and disconnected than before.
+If you don't understand your own well-being, and the emotional state of others, you will unintentionally cross boundaries, hurt people, or allow yourself to be mistreated.
+These painful interactions only reinforce the same fears that made socializing feel unsafe to begin with, leaving you more insecure and disconnected than before because you set yourself up for failure.

 This is why narcissism thrives in loneliness and confusion.
-Without clarity, you remain blind to the harm you inflict—both on others and on yourself.
-You repeat destructive patterns, trapped in the prison of distorted perception—a prison built from desperation.
+Without clarity, you remain blind to the harm you inflict, both on others and on yourself.
+You repeat destructive patterns, trapped in the prison of distorted perception, a prison built by you in response of self awareness or trauma.

 "Do You Care About Me?" – The Narcissist's Blind Spot

 They do favors, offer help, and try to please everyone, believing this proves their goodness.
-But their kindness is just another form of selfishness—a way to control how others perceive them, not a genuine act of care for others well-being.
+But their kindness is just another form of selfishness, a way for them to use you to extract their own sense of importance and praise.

 Ask a narcissist if they care about you, and they will say yes without hesitation.
 But ask them, "Do you care enough to think before you speak?
-Do you care enough to recognize when you're making me feel bad about myself?"—and suddenly, the answer is not so clear.
-Not because they don’t want to care, but because true care requires self-awareness, and narcissism is blindness to anything beyond self.
+Do you care enough to recognize when you're making me feel bad about myself?", and suddenly, the answer is not so clear.
+Not because they are evil, but because true care requires self-awareness, and narcissism is blindness to anything beyond self.

-If your first instinct is to defend yourself rather than acknowledge your pain, you are not displaying love or even caring—you are struggling with narcissism.
+If a person's reaction is to defend themselves rather than acknowledge the pain they cause, they are not displaying love or caring, they are struggling with narcissism.

 Action Items: Challenging Your Narcissistic Tendencies